Quantum thermodynamics and work fluctuations with applications to magnetic resonance: Work in thermodynamics and statistical mechanics

 But now note that, by the chain rule,

 and the last term is also zero for the same reason as above.
 Hence, we conclude that

-We see that even though $\delta Q$ is not a function of state, it is related to the variation of a quantity that is a function of state.
+We see that even though $\delta Q$ is not a function of state, it is related to the variation of a quantity which is a function of state.
 We define the \emph{entropy} as

 so that we finally arrive at

 This relation, we emphasize, holds only for infinitesimal processes.
 For finite and irreversible processes, there may be additional contributions to the change in entropy.